22.0 ML High-Reliability Water Shares — Zone 1A (Dry)

 A permanent water entitlement (also called a water share, water access licence, or water right depending on the state) is a perpetual legal right to access a specified volume of water from a river system or aquifer.
 Unlike seasonal allocation, the entitlement itself doesn't expire — it's a long-term asset that can be bought, sold, and held as an investment or productive input.

-High security entitlements in NSW (called high-reliability water shares in Victoria) are serviced first when storages are drawn down.
+In Victoria, high-reliability water shares (HRWS) are serviced first when storages are drawn down.
 They typically deliver close to their full nominal volume each season and command significantly higher prices.
-General security entitlements are serviced after high security and may receive reduced allocations in dry years.
-General security is more affordable but carries greater delivery risk.
+Low-reliability water shares (LRWS) are serviced after high-reliability and may receive reduced allocations in dry years.
+In NSW, the equivalent classes are high security and general security water access licences.

-Entitlement values are driven by the water class (high vs general security), river system, recent comparable sales, long-run allocation history, and broader market conditions.
+Entitlement values are driven by the water class (high-reliability vs low-reliability), river system, recent comparable sales, long-run allocation history, and broader market conditions.
 We conduct comprehensive valuations drawing on recent registry transaction data, seasonal outlook, and infrastructure factors specific to your zone.

 Settlement for permanent entitlements typically takes 4–8 weeks from agreement to transfer, longer than allocation trades due to additional documentation, state approval requirements, and lender consents if the entitlement is mortgaged.
 We manage the entire process and keep you updated at each stage.